samuelchu90/DSC180A-Methodology-5/index.md

 **4. What other techniques would you be interested in using in your project?** <br>
 Since in our Quarter 1 project we are planning on reusing the model weights given to us the research paper, I would be interested in pre-training our own model for our second quarter project.

+Reflection on Q1 Project: I think we are a little behind schedule, but we will try to make up ground this week.